sudh-balaji/Library-management-system/README.md

 Once all sources are loaded to the terminal make sure to check the files. (ex.
 'SELECT * FROM BORROWER;')

 4. Now that we have all sources we need to connect our database to our IDE with JDBC Connection.
 You need to download the latest jar file:(https://dev.mysql.com/downloads/connector/j/)
 Once that is downloaded you need to add the file to your IDE which depends what you use. (ex.
-I used intellji and added the jar file to my
+I used intellji and added the jar file to my a directory i created under Project Stuctures --> Modules --> Dependencies.
+Then from there I created a MyJDBC class that called the connections and connected the IDE to my database.